IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/05_Migrating-to-the-new-igTextEditor.md

 Method|Description
 ---|---
-inputName|Gets sets name attribute applied to the editor element displayValue|Returns a string with all the characters shown in the input. editorContainer|Gets reference to jquery object which is used as top/outer element of igEditor. field|Gets the visual editor element. dropDownContainer|Gets reference to jquery object which is used as container of drop-down. showDropDown|<a name='showDropDown'></a>Show the dropdown list. hideDropDown|<a name='hideDropDown'></a>Hide the dropdown list. dropDownVisible|Returns the visibility state of the drop down listing the items. dropDownButton|Returns a reference to the dropdown button of the editor. selectListIndexUp|<a name='selectListIndexUp'></a>Moves the selection index to the item that appears above the current one in the list. selectListIndexDown|<a name='selectListIndexDown'></a>Moves the selection index to the item that appears above the current one in the list. clearButton|Returns a reference to the clear button of the editor. getSelectionStart|Gets start index of the selected text in editor. getSelectionEnd|Gets end index of the selected text in editor. insert|Paste text at location of caret. spinUp|If editor has listItems, then this method increments the active index in the list, without setting the vew value. spinDown|If editor has listItems, then this method decrements the active index in the list, without setting the vew value. spinUpButton|Returns a reference to the spin up button of the editor. spinDownButton|Returns a reference to the spin down button of the editor.
+inputName|<a name='inputName'></a>Gets sets name attribute applied to the editor element displayValue|<a name='displayValue'></a>Returns a string with all the characters shown in the input. editorContainer|<a name='editorContainer'></a>Gets reference to jquery object which is used as top/outer element of igEditor. dropDownContainer|<a name='dropDownContainer'></a>Gets reference to jquery object which is used as container of drop-down. showDropDown|<a name='showDropDown'></a>Show the dropdown list. hideDropDown|<a name='hideDropDown'></a>Hide the dropdown list. dropDownVisible|<a name='dropDownVisible'></a>Returns the visibility state of the drop down listing the items. dropDownButton|<a name='dropDownButton'></a>Returns a reference to the dropdown button of the editor. selectListIndexUp|<a name='selectListIndexUp'></a>Moves the selection index to the item that appears above the current one in the list. selectListIndexDown|<a name='selectListIndexDown'></a>Moves the selection index to the item that appears above the current one in the list. clearButton|<a name='clearButton'></a>Returns a reference to the clear button of the editor. getSelectionStart|<a name='getSelectionStart'></a>Gets start index of the selected text in editor. getSelectionEnd|<a name='getSelectionEnd'></a>Gets end index of the selected text in editor. insert|<a name='insert'></a>Paste text at location of caret. spinUp|<a name='spinUp'></a>If editor has listItems, then this method increments the active index in the list, without setting the vew value. spinDown|<a name='spinDown'></a>If editor has listItems, then this method decrements the active index in the list, without setting the vew value. spinUpButton|<a name='spinUpButton'></a>Returns a reference to the spin up button of the editor. spinDownButton|<a name='spinDownButton'></a>Returns a reference to the spin down button of the editor.

 [See all API methods](%%jQueryApiUrl%%/ui.igtexteditor#methods)